The Staff Team

 Outside of work he enjoys cycling, Latin and Ballroom dancing and playing online strategy games.
 Andy is married to Nancy who he met whilst serving with YWAM. .

-Yan has raised funds for various different charities in London and Hong Kong.
-She has a passion to help those who have had an unfortunate start in life or those who have been let down by the welfare system.
+Yan has raised funds for various different charities in Bristol, London and Hong Kong.
+She is passionate about helping those in destitute and powerless circumstances.
 She enjoys creating opportunities for others to get involved in helping others.

-Most weekends Yan can be found cycling madly around the west country.
+Most weekends Yan can be found salsa-dancing or cycling madly around the west country.
 She also likes to try her hand at a new recipe.

 Job Title: Spring of Hope Women's Night Shelter Manager